yole/historical-paternosters/README.md

 ### This Repository

-This repository contains the database of the specimens themselves (the `data` directory), as well as code to generate a public Web site from the database.
-The site is a work in progress and hasn't been published yet.
+This repository contains the database of the specimens themselves (the `data` directory), as well as code to generate a [public Web site](https://paternosters.yole.page/) from the database.

 If you want to add something to the database or to correct an error, you're very much welcome to file an issue or a pull request.